Soumadeep2111/NETFLIX_Clone_Site/README.md

 To start the app :
 1) open a new terminal (i.e in VS Code)
 2) type " npm i "
-3) then, type " npm start"
+3) then, type " npm start "

 And, it should be redirection you to your browser.